Leveraging disease complexity and patient diversity for drug discovery

 Deep phenotyping of individuals with genetic variants related to a drug target

-As a consequence of genotyping deeply clinically phenotyped patients, we may identify rare variants of large effect.
-Given the size of the Clover population, it is likely we will replicate known rare variants (e.g. PCSK9 for coronary artery disease at ~0.5% frequency) and potentially discover compelling new variants.
-With patients as voluntary and informed partners, we can generate additional biological evidence to link these variants to disease and begin to dissect the mechanisms.
+As a consequence of genotyping well-characterized patients, we can identify rare variants of large effect.
+With patients as voluntary and informed partners, we generate additional biological evidence to link these variants to disease and begin to dissect the mechanisms.

-As our health care platform is not tied to one hospital or geographic area, we have an efficient way to re-engage patients with key genetic variants for additional hypothesis-driven phenotyping and an economical platform to follow the clinical journey for years.
+Because of our focus on building long-term partnerships with patients, we have an efficient way to re-engage patients with key genetic variants for additional hypothesis-driven phenotyping and follow their clinical journey for years.
 The collection of biosamples to support in-vitro testing of candidate genes also becomes feasible, enabling functional genomic studies to validate targets and tools to develop therapeutic molecules.

 Smaller trials lower trial costs and potentially shorten trial times.
 This idea is not new, but successful execution is part of the important but inconvenient path to improving clinical success.